nebari-dev/nebari/docs/source/user_guide/dask_gateway.md

 gateway = Gateway(address='https://<qhub-url>/gateway', auth='jupyterhub', proxy_address='tcp://<qhub-url>:8786')
 ```

 Now your gateway is properly configured.
 You can follow the usage tutorial above.
-If your dask, distributed, and dask-gateway versions do not match connecting to these APIs may (most likely) will break in unexpected ways.
+If your dask, distributed, and dask-gateway versions don't match connecting to these APIs may (most likely) will break in unexpected ways.

 ## Common Errors